Centre for Advance T&L Professional Development Lineup

 Iwona Gniadek

-Team Lead: Teaching Initiatives and Innovation, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Team Lead: Teaching Initiatives and Innovation, Centre for the Advancement of Teaching and Learning, University of Manitoba

 READ BIO